aws-samples/ai-ml-sagemaker-multi-model-pipeline/README.md

 - AmazonSageMakerFullAccess

 [diabetes-project.ipynb](diabates-project.ipynb) has been tested in a SageMaker notebook that is using a kernel with Python 3.7 installed.
-This SageMaker notebook is attached with an IAM role with the following managed policies:
-- AmazonEC2ContainerRegistryFullAccess
-- AmazonS3FullAccess
-- CloudWatchLogsFullAccess
-- AWSCodeCommitReadOnly	AWS managed	- this is needed assuming you code is pulled from CodeCommit
-- AmazonSageMakerFullAccess

 This SageMaker notebook is attached with an IAM role with the following in-line policy:
 ```
 {
     "Version": "2012-10-17",